nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## `NEOBalance` from stack item

-We check struct items count before convert LastGasPerVote to let RPC client be compatible with old versions.

-Removal of this compatiblility code is scheduled for Jun-Jul 2024.

 ## `serv_node_version` Prometheus gauge metric

 This metric is replaced by the new `neogo_version` and `server_id` Prometheus gauge